HangfireIO/Hangfire/docs/features.rst

 Guaranteed processing
 ----------------------

-HangFire was made with the knowledge that the hosting environment can kill all the threads on each line.
+Hangfire was made with the knowledge that the hosting environment can kill all the threads on each line.
 So, it does not remove the job until it was successfully completed and contains different implicit retry logic to do the job when its processing was aborted.

 Instance method calls
 ----------------------